OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Conclusions

 \section{Conclusions}

-We have addressed the OH molecule as an effective quantum probe for precisely estimating the direction and intensity of static electric and magnetic fields in a few physically interesting configurations.
+We have addressed the OHM as an effective quantum probe for estimating the direction and intensity of static electric and magnetic fields in configurations that are close to those commonly considered in molecular experiments.
 In particular, we have considered stationary strategies, using probes which do not evolve with time, and dynamical ones, where the parameters are encoded onto the probe state via unitary time evolution.
-We have evaluated the ultimate bounds to precision according to quantum estimation theory and have sought for optimal realistic strategies, approaching those bounds.
+We have evaluated the ultimate bounds to precision according to quantum estimation theory and have sought for optimal realistic strategies approaching those bounds.
+Our aim has been to establish quantum-limited benchmarks for this concrete Stark--Zeeman molecular system, rather than to propose a complete experimental sensing architecture.

-Concerning stationary probes, we have considered the OHM interacting with aligned fields and have analyzed the metrological performance achievable by performing measurements on the ground state.
-Our results indicates that it is only possible to estimate the electric field as a single parameter, while no information can be extracted about the magnetic field.
+Concerning stationary probes, we have considered the OHM interacting with aligned fields and have analyzed the metrological performance achievable by measuring the ground state.
+Our results indicate that it is only possible to estimate the electric field as a single parameter, while no information can be extracted about the magnetic field.
 In this scenario, any measurement described by a real projective POVM is optimal and achieves the scalar QCRB based on the SLDs.
 In the general case, where the fields are not parallel, no analytic solution is available and we have solved the problem numerically.
-At first, we have investigated the precision achievable using the ground state as a probe, computing the QFIM for different values of the parameters, and have found that any measurement composed by projectors with real coefficients on the canonical basis is optimal.
-Next, we have considered probes at thermal equilibrium, and have found that $C^H=C^S$, i.e., the ultimate bound to precision may be in principle achieved by collective measurement on an arbitrarily large number of copies of the probe.
+We have investigated the precision achievable using the ground state as a probe, computing the QFIM for different values of the parameters, and have found that any measurement composed by projectors with real coefficients on the canonical basis is optimal.
+We have then considered probes at thermal equilibrium, and have found that $C^H=C^S$, i.e., the ultimate bound to precision may be in principle achieved by collective measurement on an arbitrarily large number of copies of the probe.
 However, there is no single-copy measurement strategy such that the FIM is equal to the QFIM, owing to the non-commutativity of the SLDs on the support of the probe.
+The thermal-state analysis also illustrates a genuinely multiparameter tradeoff: increasing temperature can populate states that reduce parameter correlations and improve the overall scalar precision in some regimes, despite the simultaneous loss of purity.